NishitaNJ/pes_R2_4BM/README.md

 </details>

 ### Design preparation:
+* Prepares the design source files and constraints.
 * For physical design create a directory of the design and copy the following files to the src folder of the directory:
   `config.json, pes_R2_4BM.v , sky130_vsdinv.lef , sky130_fd_sc_hd_fast.lib , sky130_fd_sc_hd_slow.lib and sky130_fd_sc_hd_typical.lib in OpenLane/designs/pes_R2_4BM/src`
 * Invoke Openlane: